Mercer Advisors Logo

 Since an ILIT requires a life insurance policy, you should consider whether you qualify and are eligible, given your age and current medical conditions.
 If you can purchase a life insurance policy, here are some other considerations:

-• You have tax-deferred retirement assets, such as traditional IRAs and 401ks that you hope will benefit your loved ones, especially if Roth conversions or charitable giving would not be appropriate options for you.
+- You have tax-deferred retirement assets, such as traditional IRAs and 401(k)s that you hope will benefit your loved ones, especially if Roth conversions or charitable giving would not be appropriate options for you.

-Mercer Advisors Inc. is the parent company of Mercer Global Advisors Inc. and is not involved with investment services.
+Mercer Advisors Inc. is a parent company of Mercer Global Advisors Inc. and is not involved with investment services.
 Mercer Global Advisors Inc. (“Mercer Advisors”) is registered as an investment advisor with the SEC.
 The firm only transacts business in states where it is properly registered or is excluded or exempted from registration requirements.

 All expressions of opinion reflect the judgment of the author as of the date of publication and are subject to change.
-Some of the research and ratings shown in this presentation come from third parties that are not affiliated with Mercer Advisors.
-The information is believed to be accurate but is not guaranteed or warranted by Mercer Advisors.
-Content, research, tools and stock or option symbols are for educational and illustrative purposes only and do not imply a recommendation or solicitation to buy or sell a particular security or to engage in any particular investment strategy.
+The information is believed to be accurate, but is not guaranteed or warranted by Mercer Advisors.
+Content, research, tools, and stock or option symbols are for educational and illustrative purposes only and do not imply a recommendation or solicitation to buy or sell a particular security or to engage in any particular investment strategy.
 For financial planning advice specific to your circumstances, talk to a qualified professional at Mercer Advisors.